I've Got the Music in Me (album)

-I've Got the Music in Me is the third album by Thelma Houston featuring Pressure Cooker.
+I've Got the Music in Me is the third studio album by American singer Thelma Houston featuring session band Pressure Cooker.

 It was recorded live to master disc and was released by Sheffield Lab in 1975, Cat# Lab-2.

 Featuring the vocals of Thelma Houston and session players including Larry Knechtel, Lincoln Mayorga, Larry Carlton, Jim Gordon, Tom Scott, Michael Omartian and others.

+In April 2025 the album was inducted into the National Recording Registry.